 The backup server stores virtual server backups and templates from which you can create virtual servers.
 It also handles disk related transactions, such as provisioning virtual servers, taking backups, and resizing disks.
 The backup server may be optional for a staging environment, however, it is critical for an environment running production workloads.
 The backup server should include a backup storage volume that can be a local disk array or a mounted SAN/NAS storage.

-This document provides hardware suggestions that you can use to set up each of the servers in your environment.
+This document provides hardware suggestions and recommendations for the minimum size of servers you can use to set up each server in your environment.
 Here you can also find information about OnApp Integrated Storage and requirements for local storage.

 To set up a Control Panel server, you can use hardware with the following specifications: